Welcome to our gallery of beautiful backyard greenhouse ideas including DIY kits, designs and information on how to build your own.

 There are several options for greenhouse designs, each using different materials and possessing specific positive and negative features.
 Greenhouses can be bought in kits which are ready for assemble or prefabricated pieces which are ready to set on a foundation.
 It can be customized, built from scratch, “do it yourself” or installed by a professional.

 Before building your very own greenhouse, it is important to know some basics regarding their design, materials and construction.
-Read on as we explore some backyard greenhouse ideas to help you decide which one is the best for your home.
+Read on as we explore some backyard greenhouse ideas to help you decide which is best for your home.

 Post and Rafter Greenhouse